proquant/integration-guide/README.md

 }
 ```

-Once the user has *approved* the integration from inside ProQuant's mobile app, the setup is done and they may enable this integration for one or more of their running strategies.
+Once the user has *approved* the integration from inside ProQuant's mobile application, the setup is done and they may enable this integration for one or more of their running strategies.

-At this point, Events will start arriving at the `webhook.url` address.
+At this point, Events will start arriving at `webhook.url`.

 # Handling Events
-Before we talk about the Events themselves, let's first take a look at *versioning*.
+Let's first take a look at how *versioning* works.

 ### Versioning
-Every request we send to `webhook.url` includes a single event, formatted in all currently supported version formats, alongside meta information about the status of every single version.
-It is your responsibility, as a developer, to track when the version you're using is going to be deprecated, and upgrade to a newer one before that happens.
+In order to achieve backwards-compatibility, when breaking changes must be made, a simple versioning system must be adhered to when consuming ProQuant Events.

-Here's how this looks in practice:
+Every request we send to `webhook.url` includes a single event, formatted in all currently supported version formats, alongside meta information about the status of every single version:

 POST `webhook.url` Request payload
 ```